ARTICLE 1 PURPOSE

 SECTION 2.
 The President, as Chair of the Board, shall preside at all meetings of the members and of the Board and executive committee.

 SECTION 3.
 The President shall appoint all committees subject to approval by the Board of Directors at their next meeting.
-The President, when authorized by the Board, shall co-sign all contracts and documents as required, co-sign, with the Treasurer, all financial documents and checks.
+The President, when authorized by the Board, shall co-sign all contracts and documents as required.
 In the absence of the President and/or the Treasurer, any other two Officers may sign these documents.
 The President shall have such other powers and perform such other duties as the Board may determine.

 SECTION 4.
 The President-Elect Vice President shall perform the duties and powers of the president in the absence or disability of the president. . .

 SECTION 5.
 The Secretary shall keep all minutes of meetings of members, the Board of Directors and its executive committee, prepare notices of annual or special meetings of the members for publication.